shreshthkhilani/royal-squid/README.md

  - You can use any database that suits your needs.
 In this case, Atlas, MongoDB's hosted database.
  - Authetication can be taken care of by you or by a third-party API.
 It isn't a feature provided out-of-the-box like with Netlify.

-# How does this app work?
+## How does this app work?

-So, `royal-squid` gives you a frontend and API (written using lambdas that communicate with a database) to schedule a dinner with a potential art project––silent&counter.
+`royal-squid` gives you a frontend and API (written using lambdas that communicate with a database) to schedule a dinner with a potential art project––silent&counter.
 You click "signup" and are taken through this signup workflow involving seeing dinners available, picking a dinner, entering your info, and receiving an email with an OTP which you can enter to confirm your email and your reservation.

-# Questions
+## Questions

 1. How does authentication work?